If you want to get more organized around the house, you have to hear about one expert’s method for a perfectly tidy home that’s sweeping the nation.

 In her book, Kondo suggests that you organize by category (not room) and purge all items that don’t bring you joy.
 You start with things that are easier to detach from, like clothes.

 I actually tested out Kondo’s method a couple of years ago, putting all of my clothes into a pile and picking them up one by one and asking, “Does this bring me joy?”

 When the answer is no, Kondo tells you to thank your clothing for its service before letting it go.
 Seriously.

-So I followed her instructions and ended up with a closet that was half full, as you can see in the picture below.
+I followed her instructions and ended up with a closet that was half full.
 Years later, I still find myself asking “Does this bring me joy?” before I buy new clothes.